storj/docs/app/(docs)/object-mount/macos/user-guide/page.md

 {% callout type="info"  %}
   **Log File Location**

-  On macOS the log file is stored at: `~/Library/Application Support/Object Mount/cunoFS.log`.
+  On macOS the default location for storing the log file is:

+  `~/Library/Application Support/Object Mount/cunoFS.log`.
 {% /callout %}

 Click **Apply** to save any changes.
 Then re-enable your mount.